 Apogee also limits fire blight development in apple shoots but will not protect against blossom blight infection.
 Although Apogee has no pesticidal activity on the fire blight bacteria itself, it affects the development of the shoot blight by altering the metabolism of the tree and by causing a cessation of shoot growth, which in turn makes the shoots less susceptible to fire blight development.
 In order to get the maximum benefit in growth reduction and fireblight protection, it is important to make the first application when shoots are 1-3 inches long.
 This means Apogee must be applied near petal fall to have a large effect on shoot growth.
 Later applications will be less effective at stopping shoot growth.
 The onset of shoot growth control and resistance against shoot fire blight infections develops 10 to 14 days after treatment.
 Thus, apple trees must be treated in a protective manner before shoot blight symptoms develop.
 After resistance is acquired, it should last from 4-6 weeks.
 To maintain fire blight protection, a second spray is required if shoots begin to grow again.
 A low dose provides growth controls for only about 3-4 weeks, while a high dose controls growth for 6-8 weeks.
 Two to three applications will be required to achieve season-long growth control in most New England orchards.
+Lower rates can generally be used in the second and third applications.

-Apogee-treated apple trees often set more fruit than untreated trees It may also be necessary to adjust thinning strategy to remove more fruit.
+Apogee-treated apple trees often set more fruit than untreated trees and often Apogee negates the efficacy of chemical thinners.
+It may also be necessary to adjust thinning strategy to remove more fruit.
 This may mean using an increased dosage (30-50%) of a chemical thinner, using more aggressive thinner combinations or multiple applications of chemical thinners to achieve desired crop load and fruit size.
+High rates of Apogee can reduce return bloom in some years.
+Apogee may cause fruit finish and cracking problems on Empire apples.

 Ethephon (Ethrel) is a growth regulator that stimulates ethylene production by the plant.
 It can be used to thin apple and improve flower bud development when used within a few weeks of bloom, and to improve fruit color and advance fruit maturation when used near harvest.
-Its use near harvest significantly reduces fruit storage life and shelf life, and can cause excessive fruit drop if fruits are not harvested within 10 days after application
+Its use near harvest significantly reduces fruit storage life and shelf life, and can cause excessive fruit drop if fruits are not harvested within 10 days after application.
+Use of NAA at 20 ppm is recommended when ethephon is used to advance maturity prior to normal harvest.